 During the summer, a favorite activity is having coffee at sidewalk cafes and dining by the riverfront or at outdoor patios, many of which feature live music.

 If you’d like to enjoy a little nature during your day trip, Cold Spring got a lot of that as well.

-There are also several hiking and biking trails in the outskirts of town, as well as water sports, including boating, canoeing, paddle-boarding, kayaking, and waterskiing on the river.
+There are also several hiking and biking trails in the outskirts of town, as well as water sports, including boating, canoeing, paddle boarding, kayaking, and waterskiing on the river.
 During the autumn, fall foliage cruises are quite popular.

 Have you ever been to these locations close to New York City?
 Which one did you enjoy the most?
 Please tell me about it in the comment section below!

-If you enjoy reading, then my recommended books about New York City are an excellent starting point for planning your trip.
+- Books about New York City are an excellent starting point for planning your trip.

 - Unique Places To Visit In New York State